 Finding the Best Places to Retire Since 2006!

-Wholesome, affluent Suwanee (population 19,000) is about 30 miles northeast of Atlanta in northern Georgia.
-For much of its history, it was a quiet railroad and agricultural hub.
-During the last two decades, though, it has been booming, growing by 650%, and it has landed on several "best places to live" lists.
+Suwanee (population 19,000) is a comfortable, well-managed town about 30 miles northeast of Atlanta in northern Georgia.
+For much of its history, it was a peaceful railroad and agricultural hub.
+During the last, though, it has grown by nearly 30% and has landed on several "best places to live" lists.

-The median home price is $345,000.
-The city has a lot of well-manicured, gated communities.
+The median home price is $360,000.
+Neighborhoods are well-kept and homes for sale include bungalows, Craftsmans, brick traditionals and others.
+The city has a lot of carefully manicured, gated communities.

 Residents enjoy more than 270 acres of green spaces, and the park system is award-winning.
 Several years ago locals voted to double their property taxes so that the city could invest in more parks, public art and a new Town Center.
 The city's organic community garden is the largest in Georgia.